-- The quarry pit must be developed into a minor landscape feature, by creating a series of irregular benches along the quarry faces.
-The top edges of each face being blasted away to form scree slopes on the benches below, thereby reducing the overall face angle. - ▶ Presently, it is proposed that the benches must be ±12 m high x 3 m wide.
-However, site management must be directed by the rock engineer with regard to the final layout of the benches.
+The quarry pit must be developed into a minor landscape feature, by placing the overburden rocks into the pit and sloping the edges of the quarry pit to form scree slopes on the overburden below, thereby reducing the overall face angle.
+The area will be mined in such a way that it is pre-sloped accordingly.

-The benches must be top-dressed with topsoil and vegetated with an appropriate grass mix if vegetation does not naturally establish in the area within six months of the replacement of the topsoil.
+- ► Presently, it is proposed that the benches must be ±10 m high x 3 m wide.
+However, site management must be directed by the rock engineer with regard to the final layout of the benches. - The benched area must be top-dressed with topsoil and vegetated with an appropriate grass mix if vegetation does not naturally establish in the area within six months of the replacement of the topsoil.